Two lists have special significance to water quality regulatory programs in the Clean Water Act (CWA):

 - The last number on the list is still 129, although there are 126 entries.

-Q: Why is the Priority Pollutant List published at 40 CFR Part 423, Appendix A, rather than at Part 401, or some other, more general section?You will need Adobe Reader to view some of the files on this page.
+Q: Why is the Priority Pollutant List published at 40 CFR Part 423, Appendix A, rather than at Part 401, or some other, more general section?You may need Adobe Reader to view files on this page.
 See EPA’s About PDF page to learn more.

 - One of the first industrial categories for which EPA developed Effluent Guidelines was the Steam Electric Power Generating Category (40 CFR Part 423).
 The Priority Pollutant List was included to support regulations for that category.